jig/awscli/README.md

 If you use `describe-instances` you usually receive a lot of unneeded info.
 We usually tag images with a variable named `Group` with the name of the Department that uses the machine.

-To show machine names, groups, IP addresses and running status, use this "simple" JMESpath'd sentence:
+To show machine names, groups, IP addresses and running status, use this "simple" JMESpath'd sentence (scroll to the right to se the JMESpath filter):

 ```
 $ docker run -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_DEFAULT_REGION -ti safelayer/awscli aws ec2 describe-instances --query 'Reservations[].Instances[].{group:Tags[?Key==`Group`].Value,name:Tags[?Key==`Name`].Value,ip:PublicIpAddress,status:State.Name} | [].{Name:name[0],group:group[0],ip:ip,status:status}' --output table